gsarti/website-content/content/activities/inputs.md

  # CSS class.
  css_class = ""
 +++

+### 2025

+**February 2025**: I am visiting the [IRT Saint-Exupéry](https://www.irt-saintexupery.com/) in Toulouse, France, to collaborate on an interpretability project with the [DEEL team](https://www.irt-saintexupery.com/deel-le-programme-en-intelligence-artificielle-robuste-et-explicable-entre-dans-sa-phase-2/).

 ### 2023

 **May 2023**: I was awarded two research grants from the [Imminent Research Center](https://imminent.translated.com/) and the [Amsterdam eScience Center](https://www.esciencecenter.nl/fellowship-programme/gabriele-sarti/) to fund the development of the Inseq library and my future research on machine translation.